bbcf/bs/doc/source/use_it.rst

 - *fid* : the operation identifier (or form identifier)
-- *tid* : the task identifier that identify the job launched on joblauncher
+- *tid* : the task identifier that identify the job launched on bs
 - *st* : the status of the task.
 Can be
          ``RUNNING``,
          ``SUCCESS`` (you can retrieve the job result with ``kw.get('result')``) or